claritylab/lucida/sirius-application/README.md

 After cloning the sirius github repository, run the following command:

 ```
-// From the sirius/sirius-application/ directory
+// From your /sirius directory (cloned instance of github repo)
  # docker build -t siriusbase:latest .
 ```
 - This step will take 10-15 minutes to complete